IntraMind-s-r-l/im-cdn/legal/en/TERMS_OF_SERVICE.md

-These Website Standard Terms and Conditions (the “Agreement”) govern your use of all pages on this website and any services in the IntraMind AI Ecosystem (the “Ecosystem”) provided by IntraMind di Lorenzo Pellegrini (the “Company,” “we,” or “us”).
+These Website Standard Terms and Conditions (the “Agreement”) govern your use of all pages on this website and any services in the IntraMind AI Ecosystem (the “Ecosystem”) provided by IntraMind LLC (the “Company,” “we,” or “us”).
 These Terms represent the entire agreement between IntraMind and you (the “Subscriber” or “you”).

 ## 1. Assent and Acceptance
 By using the Ecosystem, you agree to comply with all of these Terms in full.
 If you do not agree with any provision, do not use the Ecosystem.